spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/converting-images/defining-conversions.md

 title: Defining conversions
 ---

-When adding files to the medialibrary it can automatically create derived versions such a thumbnails and banners.
+When adding files to the medialibrary it can automatically create derived versions such as thumbnails and banners.

 Media conversions will be executed whenever  a `jpg`, `png`, `svg`, `pdf`, `mp4 `, `mov` or `webm` file is added to the medialibrary.
 By default, the conversions will be saved as a `jpg` files.
 This can be overwritten using the `format()` or `keepOriginalImageFormat()` methods.